 Cupping Notes: Sweet Orange with a hint of Milk Chocolate

-Coffee from this area is known as “Angelina” coffee, perhaps because this is the altitude where the angels dwell.
 We have been there often during the summer where it is long sleeve weather at night.
-Harvest time in the Angelina is between Christmas and Easter, due to the high altitude.
+Harvest time is between Christmas and Easter, due to the high altitude.

 We have been fortunate to be there with our friends during the harvest, and participate in the very labor intensive process of picking, de-pulping, washing, sun drying, and sorting coffee beans.
 Once you have this experience, you appreciate all the work that goes into the production of a cup of deeply flavored, complex coffee.

-We dump our Nica Altisimo in the beginning of the second crack, for a clear, bright flavor profile.
+We dump our organic specialty grade Nica Altisimo in the beginning of the second crack, for a clear, bright flavor profile.